bus710/sulcata-web/README.md

 ### How to find a specific topic?
 If you have a different robot system, you should check your topics to adjust this stacks for your system.
 If you check the client.js file, you might be noticed that there is a variable, which is "teleop".
 It is a javascript object and it contains the location of a certain topic.

-As below screenshots, you can trace/control topics by using rqt so that you also can find the correct topic for your web interface.
+As below screenshots, you can trace/control topics by using rqt so that you also can find the correct topics for your web interface.
 In this case, it is <b>/mobile_base/commands/velocity</b>.
 You can find the spot to change the topic from <b>public/javascript/client.js</b>.
 Another important file is <b>build/keyboardteleop.js</b>.
 You should check your keycode, and apply to the file to adjust the switch-case section in the file.
 ![images/rqt.png](images/rqt.png)
 ![images/rqt2.png](images/rqt2.png)